 As of this Special Study, a budget for Livermore's sewer extension project has not been finalized.
 A preliminary estimate prepared at the time Measure P was placed on the ballot indicated an estimated cost of \$11.5 to just over \$12 million dollars.
-More current, but still preliminary estimates indicate that actual costs may be closer to a total of between \$18 and \$20 million dollars.
-It is anticipated that these costs will be borne by a variety of public funding sources.
-Alameda County has conditionally committed up to \$6.5 million toward this project, Congressman Swalwell has introduced a funding request to the US Appropriations Committee for \$3 million, 74 and other funding sources will likely include additional contribution from the City of Livermore, State funds and other federal monies (e.g., Infrastructure for Rebuilding America Grants).
+More current, but still preliminary estimates indicate that actual costs for this same project may be much higher.
+It is anticipated that the costs for engineering design and construction will be borne by a variety of public funding sources.
+Alameda County has conditionally committed up to \$6.5 million toward this project, which (based on original costs estimates) is enough to fund the first phase of this sewer extension on Buena Vista Avenue and Tesla Road from Buena Vista to Greenville.
+Additionally, Congressman Swalwell has introduced a funding request to the US Appropriations Committee for \$3 million, 80 and other funding sources will likely include additional contribution from the City of Livermore, State funds and other federal monies (e.g., Infrastructure for Rebuilding America Grants).
 Funding for the sewer line extension into the South Livermore Valley is not expected to rely on private funds from those who receive new sewer service.